[Application deadline: February 1.]

 - Video story (90 second maximum, .mp4 file type, details in application)

 - Non-native English speakers: Evidence of proficiency in English.
-Please note that applicants must meet the score minimums to be considered if using an English proficiency test to meet this requirement.
-AEP classes after enrollment are not a possibility for Comm Lead students
+Please note that applicants must meet the minimum score requirement of 92 on the TOEFL or 7.0 on the IELTS to be considered if using a test to meet the requirement.
+AEP classes after enrollment are not a possibility for Comm Lead students.

 If you have questions about the application process, please Contact us.